scc-digitalhub/docs/sdk/docs/explanations/choosing-a-runtime.md

-# Runtime Guide
+# Choosing a runtime

-This guide helps you choose the right runtime for your use case.
+This explanation helps you choose the right runtime for your use case.
 The Digitalhub platform provides several specialized runtimes, each designed for different types of workloads and execution patterns.

 ## Quick Runtime Selection